How to maximize your chances of success on Casper

+Even though many third-party companies may have the word “Casper” in their name, they are in no way affiliated with our company, Acuity Insights, and we do not endorse them.
 As Casper is used more widely, the number of test preparation companies has also risen.
 Some companies make the claim that Casper scores can dramatically improve after taking their course or their practice tests.
-Keep in mind that these companies don’t know how well anyone scored either before or after their test preparations.
-Any results reported around acceptance rates are likely confounded as applicants taking test prep courses are generally more affluent.
-We have heard students directly recommending to other students that they don’t think it helped them.
-Ultimately it’s your choice, we just don’t want you to waste your money!
+Keep in mind that these companies don’t know how well anyone scored either before or after their test preparations – so these types of claims are unfounded.

 We know taking any sort of test can be stressful and our goal is to get you through Casper smoothly.
 The programs you are applying to are not just trying to make you jump through another “hoop” by mandating Casper, but trying to understand their applicants beyond just academic grades.
 This is a benefit to both you and the programs by ensuring that the future of our healthcare and education is in good hands.

 If you have any questions or comments, please feel free to reach out to the support team using the orange chat bubble located in the bottom right-hand corner of your screen in your Acuity Insights Assessments account or on acuityinsights.app.